bertrandchenal/tanker/README.md

 # Tanker

-Tanker goal is to allow easy mass update of database tables.
+Tanker goal is to allow easy batch operations without compromising database modeling.
+For pandas users, it's like DataFrame.to_sql on steroids.

 Currently Postgresql and Sqlite are supported.
-There is also optinal support for pandas DataFrames.
+There is also optional support for pandas DataFrames.

-The `example.py` file give a good idea of the main features
+See the `examples` folder for a quick overview of the main features.

 ## Licence